 Rick Miller in Deep Center, Memorial Stadium, Baltimore, 1981

 During the spring of my first year in graduate school I went down to Baltimore with a friend to watch the Orioles play the Red Sox at old Memorial Stadium.
 The light on Red Sox center fielder Rick Miller caught my eye.
 Upon returning I made a small sketch; it couldn’t have taken more than half an hour.
 Some days later Neil Welliver, my teacher and mentor, walked into the studio for a critique.
 Of all the paintings I had worked on for days, even weeks, he focused on the sketch.
 “I like the psychology of that” he said emphatically pointing to “Deep Center”.
 A door suddenly opened to a whole world of painting possibilities.
 My love of baseball and painting came together.
 That one little sketch had a quality and depth (psychology?!) that was particular to me and, I soon found out, connected with others.
-In the thirty minutes it had taken me to paint one small sketch I had found a voice and an audience.

 I still love going to games and watching the light and geometry of the game play itself out (the new Citizens Bank Park in Philadelphia is magnificent).
 It is a visual feast and that is what I try to communicate in my paintings.